Mockup (fake / print-out concept) for election theme of Vote by Mail Ballot envelopes for election. (Castleski/Shutterstock)

 All registered Virginia voters have the right to vote by mail—you don’t have to provide a reason or prove that you’ll be out of town.
 Simply preferring to vote by mail is reason enough.

 First and foremost, a big change happened when COVID hit in 2020.
-For the first time, Virginia offered no-excuse absentee voting.
+For the first time, Virginia began offering no-excuse absentee voting.
 That means that up to 45 days before an election, Virginians can cast their ballot.

-So if you’re coming home for a fall break between Friday, Sept.
-20 and Saturday, Nov.
-2—and the dates align with your local registrar’s hours—you can cast your vote in person.
+If you’re coming home for a fall break between Friday, Sept.
+19 and Saturday, Nov.
+1—and the dates align with your local registrar’s hours—you can cast your vote in person.
 To find specific early voting locations and times, use this tool.

 VOTING ABSENTEE/BY MAIL